 There is no shareholding requirement to participate in the LTIP3 and consequently the cash award is not dependent on the share price during the Vesting Period and at the Vesting Date.
 Participants were however invited to purchase shares in the Company in order to enhance their cash award.
 The higher the amount that such Participant invested in the Company's shares, the higher the ultimate cash award that they will receive (provided that the other criteria for the cash awards are met).
 To qualify to receive an enhanced cash award under the Plan, a Participant needs to be the registered owner throughout the Vesting Period of the specified number of qualifying shares.
-Participants who chose to buy and hold shares that, in aggregate, exceeded the maximum number of qualifying shares.
+Participants who chose to buy and hold shares that, in aggregate, exceeded the maximum number of qualifying shares will only receive cash awards computed with reference to the maximum number of qualifying shares.